simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

   Fathom dashboard
 </p>

 Fathom has the philosophy of displaying a straightforward dashboard with all the key metrics and focuses on privacy.
-It is very similar to Plausible and to Simple Analytics in a lesser sense.
+It is very similar to Plausible and Simple Analytics in a lesser sense.

 ### Data insights
-Fathom does not install cookies and only collects hashes of IP addresses for 24 hours anonymized.
+Fathom doesn’t install cookies and only collects hashes of IP addresses for 24 hours.
 They take the same approach as Plausible.
-They are privacy-focused, but because they collect IP addresses, Fathom can provide more insights (but is also less privacy-friendly).
+Collecting IP hashes provides more data while staying on the good side concerning privacy.
+However, IP hashes are still considered personal data and might lead to privacy issues in the future.

 ### User Experience
 Also, in terms of user experience, it's similar to Plausible and Simple Analytics.
 However, the dashboard seems a bit less intuitive than the other two.
 It feels less easy to navigate, and the colors make it less clear than Simple Analytics or Plausible.